 Taco Tuesday: Most locations offer a selection of simple tacos, 2 for $6.50

 Owned by the owner of Gringos Locos, Robert Bair, Tin & Taco became a fast favorite when it opened its first location in downtown Orlando.
 Now, this local brand's presence encompasses multiple locations, and still growing.

 Cheese-crusted flour tortillas come stuffed with things like craft beer mac & cheese (the Mac Attack—I recommend swapping the ground beef for brisket) and traditional tacos get an upgrade with the addition of crushed Doritos (the Tacosaurus, my personal favorite).
 Besides a massive variety of taco options, you can place any of the filling combinations on other menu items like rice bowls, nachos, or crispy fries.
 Some locations even have brunch!

 948 N Mills Ave, Orlando, FL

 Beloved by many as one of the best places in Orlando to grab a very late night bite (Tako Cheena is open until 4am Friday & Saturday), Tako Cheena’s fusion tacos taste just as good during the daylight hours.

 Owner Edgardo Guzman serves up tasty Asian fusion tacos like the Thai peanut chicken (topped with cabbage, cilantro, scallions and crushed peanuts) and Chinese BBQ Char Siu pork belly (with crispy pork rings and ginger scallions).
 There are seven tacos to choose from.

-If you feel like going on a taco scavenger hunt, take your date to Tako Cheena’s semi-secret location at the Massey Cadillac dealership on John Young Parkway (open for lunch Monday-Saturday from 10am-3pm).
+If you feel like going on a taco scavenger hunt, take your date to Tako Cheena’s semi-secret location at the Massey Cadillac dealership on John Young Parkway (open Tuesday-Friday from 8:30pm-2:30pm).